FOREX-Dollar dips against yen on simmering North Korea tensions

 “The market is unwinding an overly pessimistic view on U.S. rates, which is the reason that the dollar has bottomed, overall,” said Masafumi Yamamoto, chief forex strategist at Mizuho Securities.

+North Korea’s leader Kim Jong Un said on Friday Pyongyang will consider the “highest level of hard-line countermeasure in history” against the United States in response to U.S. President Donald Trump’s threat to destroy the isolated nation.

+The euro was nearly unchanged on the day at $1.1942 and also flat on the week.

 On Thursday, European Central Bank President Mario Draghi said monetary policy is not an appropriate tool to address financial imbalances but offered no fresh insight on the central bank’s asset purchase program.
-(Reporting by Lisa Twaronite; Editing by Shri Navaratnam and Sam Holmes)
+(Reporting by Lisa Twaronite; Editing by Shri Navaratnam)